data-miner00/notes/content/articles/javascript/data-validation-with-zod.md

 ## Map

-This is highly resembling the `record` type above, but tailored to the actual JavaScript `Map` type itself.
+This is highly resembles the `record` type above, but tailored to the actual JavaScript `Map` type itself.

 ```ts
 const UserMap = z.map(z.string(), z.object({ name: z.string() }))